futres/RShinyFuTRES/README.md

 Please follow this <a href="https://futres.shinyapps.io/pyConvApp/">link</a> to use the application.

+R Shiny server seems to have issues, and we recommend opening and using the app locally on R Studio.
+<a href="https://posit.co/download/rstudio-desktop/">Install R Studio and R</a>.

 **If you are not using the web app, please make sure you have conda installed:** <br>
 *<a href="https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html">MAC</a>*<br>
 *<a href="https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html">Windows</a>*<br>